Capstone-Projects-2024-Spring/project-blastpad/documentation/docs/system-architecture/class-diagram.md

 ### NetworkSettings
 <details open="True">
-- Manages the Blastpad's WiFi connection supporting scanning for new networks, connecting to one, and disconnecting from one
+- Manages the BlastPad's WiFi connection supporting scanning for new networks, connecting to one, and disconnecting from one
 </details>

 ### Game